-The latest retail news is all about incorporating this concept in to your shop floor displays, the basic point being that brands that appeal to multiple senses will be more successful than brands that don’t.
+The latest retail news is all about incorporating this concept into your shop floor displays, the basic point is that brands that appeal to multiple senses will be more successful than brands that don’t.
 We’ve gone through the senses one by one to bring you tips on how you can look to include them to create multi-sensory shop floor displays and window displays.

 There’s a mass of information available on using colours as psychological triggers and making the most of lighting, symmetry and contrast.
 Knowing these tricks can be the difference between a pretty display and an intelligent display.

 There’s a wide choice of shop systems to help with this aspect, glass cube displays are great tools, take advantage of lighting to highlight specific products to get the most out of your display cubes.
 Mannequins are great for controlling where the customer looks, cheap mannequins are a must-have for any UK retail display.

 Touch isn’t just about your products being accessible for customers to touch, it’s about making sure they feel comfortable to try out items.

 Tactical display systems such as Slatwall supplies can help ensure customers are content to touch, pick up and examine products whilst they browse.

 If you sell consumable goods then offering free samples is the perfect way to allow your customers to try before they buy, it’s the equivalent of trying items on in a clothing store.
 A lot of specialist food stores have samples displayed on counters and sample stands, but it’s important customers are aware that they can ask to taste a product they’re tempted by.
 Use a simple poster display to invite your customers to ask for a taste.
 Our previous blog has more information on getting the most from your poster displays.